kny5/fabacademy_antonio_anaya/docs/assignments/week10.md

-# 1. State of the art, project management and documentation
+# 10. Implications and applications

 This week I worked on defining my final project idea and started to getting used to the documentation process.